 - Activation Key

 Activation keys are used by the subscription manager to register hosts with orcharhino’s content management.
 An activation key consists of three parts: a lifecycle environment, a content view, and subscriptions.
 It can be used for multiple machines and behaves like configuration information rather than a traditional software licence key.
 Once the subscription manager sends the key to the orcharhino, it is able to deliver the appropriate content.

 Ansible is a configuration management tool running agentless via SSH or PowerShell to provision machines.
 It uses so-called Playbooks (

 .yaml-files) to describe configuration, deployment, and orchestration.
 Most tasks that can be performed using orcharhino can be automated via Ansible.
-Refer to Foreman Ansible modules for more information.
+Within orcharhino, Ansible can be used as a configuration management tool for your managed hosts.
+You can also use Ansible to automate orcharhino itself using the Foreman Ansible modules.

 - Compute Resource